 Proceeds from the race will benefit On The Rise, Inc., a Cambridge non-profit organization located at 341 Broadway.
 On the Rise's day programs aid women who are homeless or in crisis. http://ontherise.org

-Photo: Emma Bagnell (r), the founder and director of Have2Run, presented a basket of Hallowe’en treats for the women at On The Rise to the organization's director Martha Sandler, who was piggy-backing her daughter through the snow.
+Photo, left: Emma Bagnell (at right), the founder and director of Have2Run, presented a basket of Hallowe’en treats for the women at On The Rise to the organization's director Martha Sandler, who was piggy-backing her daughter through the snow.

 Streets were mostly clear by race time, but the lawn in Pacific Street Park turned to mud as runners crossed the finish line and came in to join families and friends, collect goodies, admire each other, and watch as Bagnell announced winners and distributed awards.

 Michael Michalski, 61, a Cambridge resident representing Santa Claus, was congratulated as the top (and only) male runner in his age group.
 Waving his award, he told the crowd, “I’ll see you all pretty soon . . . if you’re good.”

 *“Gun time,” according to http://running.about.com/od/racetraining/f/chiptime.htm, is the official time for a race result, i.e., the time from the starting signal to the time the runner crosses the finish line.
 Results for the Superhero race are also given in terms of “net time,” which is the actual amount of time it takes the runner to go from the starting line to the finish line.
 Net time – also called chip time – is commonly measured by digital chips distributed to runners; it’s likely to be shorter than gun time for runners who are bunched up behind a crowd of others at the start of a race.